 Zoos, Museums & Art Galleries

-The BEST Zoos, Museums and Art Galleries to take the family for a fun day out in Auckland, New Zealand
+The BEST Zoos, Museums and Art Galleries to take the kids for a fun family day out in Auckland, New Zealand.
+Due to COVID some of the Zoos, museums and art galleries may have reduced operating hours please check with the venue before heading out.

-Explore 17 hectares of naturally inspiring and award winning habitats, home to New Zealand’s largest collection of native and exotic speciies.
+Explore 17 hectares of naturally inspiring and award winning habitats, home to New Zealand’s largest collection of native and exotic species.

-The Auckland Zoo has for food/cafe facilities, two playgrounds, nappy change stations and lots of drinking fountains.
+The Auckland Zoo has venues serving food and drink, two children’s playgrounds, nappy change stations and lots of drinking fountains.

 Wallace Arts Trust at the Pah Homestead